tenant dies in your rental property

 Step 2: Wait For Official Notification

 Regardless of whether or not you know about your tenant passing away, you must wait until you receive written notice of their passing.
-You will need this documentation in order to transition your property, recoup any financial losses, and assist family members in retrieving their loved one’s possessions.
+You will need this documentation to transition your property, recoup any financial losses, and assist family members in retrieving their loved one’s possessions.

 Acquire a written notice of the tenant’s death, either from the next of kin or the executor of the tenant’s estate.
 If they do not have an executor, contact local authorities to obtain copies of the relevant documentation.